Overview

 Sections

-After these two introductory chapters comes the two main sections, Pathways to Doubt (8 chapters) and Currents of Religion (9 chapters).
+Pathways to Doubt (8 chapters) and Currents of Religion (9 chapters) follow the two introductory chapters.
 Pathways to Doubt emphasizes the effect of science on religion, especially how astronomy and natural science eroded Medieval certainties, and led to the formulation of agnosticism in the late 19th century.
 Currents of Religion emphasizes the diverse history of religion as well as aspects of mysticism that survive the collapse of certainty.
-I’ll argue that this mysticism, with its open borders and lack of doctrine, can act as a conduit between agnosticism and theism.
+I’ll argue that this mysticism, with its open borders and lack of doctrine, can act as a conduit between agnosticism and theism — as well as a refuge from the ravages of both.

 Throughout The Double Refuge I use historical timelines, yet my arguments are more about the nature of doubt and belief than about historical development.
 My range is quite wide and varied — from early expressions of doubt and belief in Mesopotamia, India, China, and Classical Europe to the empiricism and agnosticism of the 18th and 19th centuries, to the liberalism and existentialism of the 20th century.
 I highlight literature that’s especially relevant to the relation of agnosticism to belief — for instance, the proto-agnosticism of Dickens’ Christianity in Bleak House and the Modern agnosticism and mysticism of Forster in A Passage to India (🦖 At the Wild & Fog).